nclient/NClient/README.md

 The client and controller interfaces are annotated with attributes.
 The following attributes can be used:

 #### Base attributes
 A client interface can be annotated with `Facade` attribute if no other NClient attributes are used in the client interface.
-This is needed in the internal logic of the library to find the client interfaces.
+It is needed in the internal logic of the library to find the client interfaces.
 ```C#
 [Facade] public interface IMyClient { ... }
 ```